 BACKGROUND

-In patients with metastatic colorectal cancer (mCRC), the treatment options are limited and proved to be affected by rat sarcoma virus (RAS) mutational status.
+In patients with metastatic colorectal cancer (mCRC), the treatment options are limited and have been proved to be affected by rat sarcoma virus (RAS) mutational status.
 In RAS wild-type (wt) patients, the combination of anti-epidermal growth factor receptor (EGFR) monoclonal antibodies with chemotherapy (CT) is more effective than CT alone.
-On the other hand, RAS-mutated patients are not eligible for treatment with anti-epidermal growth factor receptor (EGFR) antibodies.
+On the other hand, RAS-mutated patients are not eligible for treatment with anti-EGFR antibodies.

 CASE SUMMARY

 Eleven patients with initially RAS-mutated mCRC were followed from diagnosis to May 2022.
-At the moment of cell-free DNA determination, five patients had undergone one CT line, five patients had undergone two CT lines, and one patient had undergone three CT lines (all in combination with bevacizumab).
-At second and third treatment lines [second line (2L), third line (3L)], patients with neo-RAS wt received a combination of CT and cetuximab.
+At the time of cell-free DNA determination, five patients had undergone one CT line, five patients had undergone two CT lines, and one patient had undergone three CT lines (all in combination with bevacizumab).
+At the second and third treatment lines [second line (2L), third line (3L)], patients with neo-RAS wt received a combination of CT and cetuximab.
 In neo-RAS wt patients treated with anti-EGFR, our findings indicated an increase in progression-free survival for both 2L and 3L (14.5 mo, P = 0.119 and 3.9 mo, P = 0.882, respectively).
 Regarding 2L overall survival, we registered a slight increase in neo-RAS wt patients treated with anti-EGFR (33.6 mo vs 32.4 mo, P = 0.385).
 At data cut-off, two patients were still alive: A RAS-mutated patient undergoing 3L treatment and a neo-RAS wt patient who received 2L treatment with anti-EGFR (ongoing).

 CONCLUSION

-Our case series evidenced that monitoring RAS mutations in mCRC by liquid biopsy may provide an additional treatment line for neo-RAS wt patients.
+Our case series demonstrated that monitoring RAS mutations in mCRC by liquid biopsy may provide an additional treatment line for neo-RAS wt patients.

-Key Words: Metastatic colorectal cancer; Rat sarcoma virus mutational status; Liquid biopsy; Rat sarcoma virus wild type; Neo-rat sarcoma virus wild type; Anti-epidermal growth factor receptor therapy; Case report
+Key Words: Metastatic colorectal cancer; Rat sarcoma virus mutational status; Liquid biopsy; Rat sarcoma virus wild-type; Neo-rat sarcoma virus wild-type; Anti-epidermal growth factor receptor therapy; Case report

 Gramaça J, Fernandes IG, Trabulo C, Gonçalves J, dos Santos RG, Baptista A, Pina I. Emerging role of liquid biopsy in rat sarcoma virus mutated metastatic colorectal cancer: A case report.
 World J Gastrointest Oncol 2023; In press

-Core Tip: In patients with metastatic colorectal cancer (mCRC), the treatment options are limited and proved to be affected by rat sarcoma virus (RAS) mutational status.
+Core Tip: In patients with metastatic colorectal cancer (mCRC), the treatment options are limited and have been proved to be affected by rat sarcoma virus (RAS) mutational status.
 This manuscript describes a series of 11 RAS-mutated mCRC patients who were treated with a combination of chemotherapy and bevacizumab at first line.
-Four patients became neo-RAS wt after first or second line treatment and were treated with cetuximab, with advantages in terms of survival and disease progression.
+Four patients became neo-RAS wild-type after first or second line treatment and were treated with cetuximab, with advantages in terms of survival and disease progression.

 INTRODUCTION

-Data provided by the World Health Organization indicates that colorectal cancer (CRC) ranked as the third most prevalent cancer globally in 2020, with over two million documented cases, and stood as the second leading contributor to cancer-related fatalities, resulting in approximately one million deaths annually[1,2].
-About 15% to 30% of the patients have metastatic disease at presentation and about 20% to 50% will present metastatic disease in the future, most of them with rat sarcoma virus (RAS)-mutated tumours[3–5].
+Data provided by the World Health Organization indicates that colorectal cancer (CRC) was ranked as the third most prevalent cancer globally in 2020, with over two million documented cases, and was the second leading contributor to cancer-related fatalities, resulting in approximately one million deaths annually[1,2].
+Approximately 15% to 30% of patients have metastatic disease at presentation and about 20% to 50% will develop metastatic disease in the future, most of them with rat sarcoma virus (RAS)-mutated tumours[3–5].

 In general, patients with metastatic CRC (mCRC) have limited treatment options and certain cases are candidates for primary surgery with metastasectomy, with or without systemic treatment.
-Current evidence demonstrates that the combination of chemotherapy (CT) with anti-epidermal growth factor receptor (EGFR) monoclonal antibodies, like cetuximab and panitumumab, is more effective than CT alone, in RAS wild-type (wt) mCRC patients that are non-mutated at disease presentation[6].
+Current evidence demonstrates that the combination of chemotherapy (CT) with anti-epidermal growth factor receptor (EGFR) monoclonal antibodies, such as cetuximab and panitumumab, is more effective than CT alone, in RAS wild-type (wt) mCRC patients that are non-mutated at disease presentation[6].
 However, RAS-mutated patients are not eligible for treatment with anti-EGFR antibodies[7,8] and, at this point, a systemic molecularly targeted treatment has not been approved for these patients[9].